 As a new student, you have likely already reviewed your offer of financial aid on CalCentral and begun to plan your budget for the coming year.
-Don't forget to also read our Fund Your Future flyer for more information.
-In addition, the Financial Aid and Scholarships Office would like to outline a few factors to consider as you prepare for your first year at Berkeley.
+The Financial Aid and Scholarships Office would like to outline a few factors for you and your family to consider as you prepare for your first year at Berkeley.

 Develop a Multi-Year Financial Plan

 Current economic situations can be challenging for some families, and for students coming from outside California there are additional financial obligations to consider.
 Our goal is to identify whether you qualify for federal financial aid and help you receive all aid that is currently available to you.
 New students who are not residents of California will not be eligible for our need-based grants or most scholarships.
 We encourage you and your family to develop a plan to meet your educational expenses until the time you graduate from UC Berkeley.

 Nonresidents of California frequently inquire about assistance with Nonresident Supplemental Tuition.
 Unfortunately, institutional funds to cover nonresident expenses are not available.
 Additionally, financial aid appeals typically do not result in the offering of more need-based institutional gift aid.